J-Merlin/Java-projects/README.md

-# Course-1321-
+# Java Projects from college course-
-This is a repository for my Java Programs from my intro-to-programming class @ KSU
+This is a repository for my Java Programs from my programming course @ KSU

 =====THIS REPOSITORY IS A LEARNING EXPERIENCE.=====